- +44 1223 748244

 - Ph.D., Design Research, University of Cambridge, 2005

 Selected publications are provided below, grouped under thematic headings.
 The headings divide the work into several strands but there are substantial crossovers.
-For example, 'function theory' is one way to view 'product form' and 'intention guessing' is a consequence of 'design communication'.
-A chronological listing is available in Nathan's full publication list.
+For example, 'function theory' is one way to view 'product form' and 'intention guessing' is part of 'design communication'.
+A more complete list is available here.

 Explores definitions of 'function' with a view to including not just an artefact's technical roles, but also its non-technical roles.
 Builds on function theory from engineering design, philosophy of biology, social theory, art theory and archaeology.